‘I’m A Transformer Now,’ John Krasinski Jokes About His Robotic Knee

-John Krasinski has moved a long way from his days as the awkward-yet-sweet Jim Halpert, and his career — and body — are reflecting that shift.
+John Krasinski has moved a long way from his days as the awkward-yet-sweet Jim Halpert on The Office, and his career — and body — are reflecting that shift.
 The star of A Quiet Place has beefed up a lot for his recent roles, and his hard work shows.
 In fact, a side-by-side comparison of Jim Halpert and Jack Ryan, it’s obvious that Krasinski’s latter role could tear the former in half.

 Not to say his intense workout regime and strenuous work on the Amazon series Jack Ryan didn’t come without sacrifice.
 In fact, Krasinski suffered a serious knee injury on set and had to be rushed back to the United States for surgery.
 According to an interview with E!
 News, John said the injury was rather serious.